aionnetwork/aion-docs/token-swap/swap-overview.md

 # Recovery Period

-#### The token swap is ending and we are now in the recovery period for the token swap.
+#### The token swap has ended and we are now in the recovery period.

 - The official [Aion Token Bridge](https://docs.aion.network/v1.1/docs/using-the-bridge) will be available until **10th December 2018**.
 - The [Changelly exchange](https://docs.aion.network/v1.1/docs/using-an-exchange) will be available until **21st December 2018**.
 All other exchanges are now unavailable.